ross-spencer/wikiprov/README.md

 }
 ```
 With Wikidata sitting on-top of a Wikibase instance, it allows us to try and
-retrieve some amount of provenance for the IRIS returned.
-While not pure linked
+retrieve some amount of provenance for the IRIs returned.
+While not 'pure'
-data as we might like we can make the best of what we've got and return it with
+linked data as we might like we can make the best of what we've got and return
-our query results anyway.
+it with our query results anyway.
 Those results take the form:

 ```json
 {